-U.S. Department of Education, Office for Civil Rights
+Reporting to the U.S. Department of Education

-All members of the University community may also contact the Office for Civil Rights (a division of the United States Department of Education) to file a complaint pertaining to Title IX.
+All University community members may also contact the Office for Civil Rights (a division of the United States Department of Education) to file a complaint about the University's compliance with this policy and applicable grievance procedures.

-Office for Civil Rights | U.S. Department of Education
+U.S. Department of Education: Office for Civil Rights